2qx/future-bitcoin-cash/flipstarter/proposal.md

 Automated tooling will be created to mint 2.1 quadrillion fungible tokens (one for each BCH sat) to fund a Vault, and validate the total supply held or issued by a random Vault contract.
 Each Vault contract is specific to one expiration block time, and the token receipt tracking redemptions.

-Contracts will be audited CashScript contracts translated into BitcoinScript by the cashc compiler.
+Contracts will be **audited** CashScript contracts translated into BitcoinScript by the cashc compiler.
+An auditor has been engaged and has tentatively agreed to accept payment in futures tokens.

 Fungible tokens may (obviously) be traded on a DEX once released from the vault, but as previously mentioned, exchange fees may add considerable cost.